tektronix/tm_data_types/README.md

 # tm_data_types: Test & Measurement Data Types

-`tm_data_types` provides tools to convert, edit, and write waveform data from Tektronix instruments.
+`tm_data_types` provides tools to convert, edit, and write waveform data from Test & Measurement devices.
 It simplifies handling waveform formats like CSV, WFM, and BIN in Python.

 `tm_data_types` can be used to:

-- **Convert** CSV, WFM, and BIN format into the waveform object format,
+- **Convert** CSV, WFM, and BIN format into a waveform object,
 - **Add or edit** waveform metadata,
 - **Write** a valid waveform object to a file.